Tuesday, September 22, 2015

 Text edited September 14, 2015

 July 15, 1939 - Biddeford and Saco Railroad open car No. 31 heading to its new home in Kennebunkport.
 As described by Ted Santarelli in his interview above, Car 31 was connected to a tow truck which was connected to a second truck.
-The second truck was attached to the front of the wrecker in order to keep the front wheels of the tow truck on the road.
+The second truck was attached to the front of the wrecker to keep the front wheels of the tow truck on the road.
 The weight of the streetcar made the front wheels lift off the ground.
 Image courtesy of Seashore Trolley Museum

 Click Here for the post - 80th Anniversary Year - Seashore Trolley Museum 1939-2019